ntlinh16/cloudal/examples/provision/README.md

 With GCP, all the provisioned hosts are kept alive until you deleted it, so that remember to delete your hosts to release the resources (and not losing money) after finishing your testing.

-If you do not have a free trial account (with $300 credit), you always create hosts with `f1-micro` type and it is free, check out the information in [Always Free usage limits](https://cloud.google.com/free/docs/gcp-free-tier#always-free-usage-limits)
+If you do not have a free trial account (with $300 credit), you can always create hosts with `f1-micro` type and it is free, check out the information in [Always Free usage limits](https://cloud.google.com/free/docs/gcp-free-tier#always-free-usage-limits)

-## Example 4: Provisioning Kubernetes clusters on GKE
+## Example 4: Provisioning Kubernetes clusters on Google Cloud Engine (GKE)
-In this example, we create Kubernetes clusters on GCP by using GKE.
+In this example, we create some Kubernetes clusters on Google Cloud by using GKE.

 First, edit the parameters in the provisioning config file `provisioning_config_gke.yaml` with your authentication information and your infrastructure requirements.